Theory of dynamical superradiance in organic materials: Introduction

 The leading challenge of modelling dynamical SR systems is the exponential growth of the size of the Hilbert space with the number of molecules.
 For the open TC model with local incoherent processes, methods leveraging the weak permutation symmetry of the emitters~\cite{chaseCollectiveProcessesEnsemble2008,xu_simulating_2013, richter_numerically_2015, damanet_cooperative_2016, kirton_suppressing_2017, shammah_open_2018,barberenaGeneralizedHolsteinPrimakoffMapping2025} allow numerical solution up to $N\approx30$ emitters.
 Here, we extend a powerful numerical method~\cite{gong_steady-state_2016}, which additionally exploits the weak U(1) symmetry of the Lindblad master equation, enabling a solution of the dissipative TC model with local losses and dephasing up to $N\sim140$ emitters when starting from a fully inverted initial state.

 Experiments, however, have significantly larger numbers of emitters, and so other methods are required to reach large $N$.
 For this, we use a standard mean-field approach (assuming factorization of the molecular and cavity degrees of freedom), along with a second-order cumulant approach that captures leading-order corrections to the mean-field theory.
 Such mean-field and cumulant approaches can generally be expected to match the exact solution in the thermodynamic limit $N\rightarrow\infty$ \cite{eastham_bose_2001, mori_exactness_2013, carollo_exactness_2021}, however, this is not always the case \cite{robicheaux_beyond_2021,rubies-bigorda_characterizing_2023,fowler-wright_determining_2023,stitely_quantum_2023,carollo_non-gaussian_2023}.
 By comparing the exact solution to mean-field and second-order cumulant solutions, we show that the early-time behavior of dynamical SR in the TC model can be captured with both of these approximate methods if the process starts in an SR initial state ($\theta \neq 0$ in Fig.~\ref{fig:system-initial-conditions}(b)), not in the SF ($\theta = 0$) one.
 Since the second-order cumulant solution converges to the mean-field solution in the large $N$ limit, this motivates using mean-field theory to study dynamical SR with vibrationally dressed molecules in the HTC model.

-We find that strong vibrational coupling destroys dynamical SR, which is most clearly seen in the suppression of the buildup of electronic coherence.
-However, for weak and moderate vibrational coupling---closer to the typical values in organic molecules---SR is still possible.
-Interestingly, the vibrational coupling can even assist superradiance when the cavity frequency is smaller than the electronic transition frequency.
+Cumulant approaches have previously been used to study polariton lasing in the HTC model~\cite{arnardottir_multimode_2020, moilanen_mode_2022}.
+However, we note that these works use a reduced set of cumulant equations where terms that vanish due to U(1) symmetry are omitted.
+Whilst appropriate for studying dynamics from homogeneous initial conditions, such an approach cannot be used to describe SR initial conditions where there is an initial breaking of this symmetry.

+We point out another related work~\cite{fowler-wright_efficient_2022} where mean-field theory was combined with the process-tensor formalism to solve the HTC model with a continuum of vibrational modes, treated as a non-Markovian bath.
+In the present work we model the situation where there is one (or a few) vibrational modes strongly coupled to the electronic state, and show how higher-order correlations are included via cumulants.